-The province of Ontario and the government of Canada provide integrated assistance programs to Ontario residents attending university through the Ontario Student Assistance Program (OSAP).
-To qualify for OSAP, students must be Canadian Citizens, Permanent Residents, or Protected Persons, and be enrolled in at least 60% of a full course load (40% for students with permanent disabilities who are registered with Student Accessibility Services).
-The purpose of the OSAP program is to assist students when the financial resources available to them from parents, spouses, summer employment, and other sources are insufficient to meet educational costs.
+The province of Ontario and the government of Canada provide integrated assistance programs to Ontario residents attending Trent University through the Ontario Student Assistance Program (OSAP).
+To qualify for OSAP, Ontario students must be Canadian Citizens, Permanent Residents, or Protected Persons, and be enrolled in at least 60% of a full course load (40% for students with permanent disabilities).
+The OSAP considers itself a partner in funding post-secondary education and is designed to assist students when the financial resources available to them from parents, spouses, summer employment, and other sources are insufficient to meet educational costs.